ThingsPanel/thingspanel.github.io/docs/device-connect/onetype_onekey_access.md

 sidebar_position: 12
 ---

-# One Type One Secret Access
+# One Type One Secret

 ## Core Principle